ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Link Your Own Domain
 Want to use your own domain?
 No problem!
 The exact instructions will depend on where you buy your domain name.

-Generally, you'll have to buy a domain name and then hook up the domain name to point to your free Github address, and then tell you GitHub repo with a created CNAME file.
+Generally, you'll have to buy a domain name and then hook up the domain name to point to your free Github address, and then tell your GitHub repo with a created CNAME file.
 A [great tutorial with photos is here](https://hackernoon.com/custom-domain-on-github-pages-tutorial-using-namecheap-7112bf2b8882).

 ## Finally
 You created a great looking static website with blog capabilities, congratulations! :tada: